dan-wiki/dan-wiki.github.io/_posts/2024-11-27-2024-thanksgiving-shopping-list.md

 - Apple Cider
 - Coffee (with cream and sugar)

----
+—

 ### Baking
 - Pumpkin Pie (store-bought)
 - Apple Pie (store-bought)

----
+—

-This comprehensive shopping list will ensure you're ready for your Thanksgiving feast.
+This comprehensive shopping list will ensure you’re ready for your Thanksgiving feast.
 Happy cooking!